 Inspired by the exhibition in Russia, a student in St. Petersburg declared, “WBB gives us the hope of being understood, of being able to break the chains our society has put upon us.
 The boxes open up the worlds and hearts of women and will help us to find strength in our future fight with our destiny.”
-In Japan, artist Mika Ebata declared, “Now I have friends all over the world.”

 I gratefully acknowledge Suzi Gablik and Suzanne Lacy for their inspiration to reassess, in Gablik’s words, “the meaning and purpose of art and to consider art that speaks to the power of connectedness, establishes bonds and calls us into relationship.“ My time with Gablik and Lacy at a workshop in 1991, entitled “Making Art as if the World Mattered,” took me forever out of isolation as a singular artist and into the world of collaboration, where I have found the greatest meaning of the word art, derived from the Latin ars, artis: to join together.

 Women Beyond Borders continues to be envisioned in a manner that is far greater collectively than it could ever have been individually.
 In the broadest sense, WBB is not only about the participants; it is about all women.
 Observe their universal pleas for healing, justice, respect and liberation, as well as a reverence for home, the world and one another.
 As we move forward with a sense of solidarity and collective confirmation, building community has expanded my personal art form into the realm of Public Practice.